elegant-scipy/elegant-scipy/preface.md

 This book will introduce readers to Scientific Python and its community, show them the fundamental parts of SciPy and related libraries, and give them a taste for beautiful, easy-to-read code, which they can carry with them to their practice.

+When we started writing Elegant SciPy, we first put out a call to the community, asking Pythonistas to nominate the most elegant code they have seen.
+Like SciPy itself, we wanted Elegant SciPy to be driven by the community.
+The code herein is the best code the community has offered up for your pleasure.

 ## Who is this book for?
 Elegant SciPy is intended to inspire you to take your Python to the next level.
 You will learn SciPy by example, from the very best code.